Transforming Data in R

 record for each observation:

-package defines many functions to manipulate and transform
+tibbleThe dplyr package defines many functions to manipulate and transform

-s.
+tibbles.
 The most important for this chapter are:

-by choosing certain rows that match
+* filter to create a new tibble by choosing certain rows that match

-conditions given in filter
+conditions given in filter.

-to rearrange a tibble by putting the rows in order of
+* arrange to rearrange a tibble by putting the rows in order of

 different columns, from smallest to largest or largest to smallest.

-by selecting a subset of the
+* select to create a new tibble by selecting a subset of the

 columns, and optionally renaming and re-ordering them.

-can change the names of columns or the order
+* rename and rerlocate can change the names of columns or the order

 of columns in the table.

-to change the values of certain columns or create new columns.
+* mutate to change the values of certain columns or create new columns.

 You can use other columns to set the value of the new column to things